nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

 Here are two gene blocks that were generated through our program.
 1. Gene block paaABCDEFGHIJK:

-This gene block codes for genes involved in the catabolism of phenylacetate and it is not conserved between the group of studied bacteria
+This gene block codes for genes involved in the catabolism of phenylacetate and it is not conserved between the group of studied bacteria.

 ![paaABCDEFGHIJK](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/image/paa_global.jpg "Gene block paaABCDEFGHIJK")
 2. Gene block atpIBEFHAGDC:

-This gene block catalyzes the synthesis of ATP from ADP and inorganic phosphate and it is very conserved between the group of studied bacteria
+This gene block catalyzes the synthesis of ATP from ADP and inorganic phosphate and it is very conserved between the group of studied bacteria.

 ![atpIBEFHAGDC](https://github.com/nguyenngochuy91/Ancestral-Blocks-Reconstruction/blob/master/image/atp_global.jpg "Gene block atpIBEFHAGDC")
 ## Credits